girlscript/winter-of-contributing/C_CPP/Macros in C/Macros.md

 <br> <br>

 ### **What are Macros**
-A macro is basically a piece of code that is given a name.
+A macro is a piece of code that is given a name.
 It can be defined by using the **#define** preprocessor directive.
 Macros are of two types:
 - Object like Macros
 - Function like Macros